Changelog

 Enhanced Getting Started Guide

-- Improved clarity in docs/GETTING-STARTED-WITH-AI.md for AI agent onboarding:
+- Improved clarity in docs/GETTING-STARTED-WITH-AI.md

 - Updated Instructions: Rephrased onboarding instructions to be more acceptable to Claude Code's security policies